cyberplantru/pH-Mini-v30-sample-code/README.md

 ##CyberPlant pH Mini v3.0

-pH metering with Automatic Temperature Compensation for Arduino and other devices.
+pH metering with Automatic Temperature Compensation for Arduino Pro Mini, Arduino Uno, Arduino Mega, Raspberry Pi and other devices.
 The pH Mini supports the connection of a pH electrode with BNC and temperature sensor Pt100 / Pt1000 for temperature compensation of measurement.
 The pH Mini uses an I2C-compatible serial interface and operates from a single power supply ranging from 2.7V to 5.5V.
 Can use as Shield for Arduino Pro Mini.
 The CyberPlant pH Mini is perfect for automating hydroponic systems or aquariums, will be useful in laboratories or to collect data on the computer.